Image: Nada Bakos and Bob Baer are trolled by the set dresser in Hunting Hitler Series 3

 “Limit their exposure.”

 Limit their exposure to what the commentary does not say.
-Perhaps their exposure to the ridicule of genuine historians who tend to visit research locations in daylight because you can generally see more?
+Perhaps limit their exposure to the ridicule of genuine historians who tend to visit research locations in daylight because you can generally see more?

 Of course, such nonsense is necessary in order to pump the alleged mystery and here it is possible to sympathise with the episode director.
 It is hard to conjour up an atmosphere of mystery when the majority of the locations used in “Hunting Hitler” have been known about for years and many, like the tunnels under Hitler’s mountain retreat at Berchtesgaden, are even on the regular tourist itinerary.